Response

 ]);

-// First return an HTTP header, and the subsequent data will be returned asynchronously
+// Return HTTP header first, data will be returned asynchronously

 return response()->withHeaders([